Wiring a 220 Volt Air Compressor

 Notice: Installing an additional 220 volt circuit for a air compressor or other equipment should be done according to local and national electrical codes with a permit and be inspected.

-If the electrical service to your workshop is 220 volt 3-phase, then your single phase 220 volt air compressor and lift will work just fine after the proper circuit has been installed.
+If the electrical service to your workshop is 120/240 Volt, 3 phase, 4-Wire, then a single phase 220 volt air compressor and lift will work just fine after the proper circuit has been installed.

 - A separate 2-pole 220 volt circuit will be required for the air compressor and the lift.

-- The size of the circuit will depend on the motor horsepower which will be specified on the nameplate of the equipment with the installation of the electrical circuit wiring and circuit disconnects which are required to conform to the manufacturers installation manual and the local electrical codes for your specific area.
+- The amperage size of the circuit will depend on the motor horsepower which will be specified on the nameplate of the equipment with the installation of the electrical circuit wiring.

 220 Volt Single Phase and 220 Volt 3 Phase